Sign Up to shop

 Let’s kick off with a basic one.
 When planning the layout of your store, put new items towards the front, and your sale at the back.
 For one, sales can look messy, so are best kept out of immediate view.
 And second, if you’re advertising a sale in the window, customers will have to walk through the whole store — and view all your stock — in order to reach it.

-Having your newest items first in your shop is a good rule of thumb because it means you’ll naturally switch this up fairly often, so you’ll be more likely to catch the attention of regular passersby.
+Having your newest items at the front of your shop is a good rule of thumb, too.
+You’ll naturally switch this up fairly often, so you’ll be more likely to catch the attention of regular passersby.

 To keep your store visually appealing, think about how you can display products on several different levels.
 Shelving, tables, the floor… mixing it up keeps the customers’ eyes busy and engaged.